 Rich, buttery, pumpkin toffee with a hint of spice, the crunch of pumpkin seeds, and the smooth perfection of chocolate, white chocolate that is.
 This Pumpkin Toffee is a must make treat for Fall!

-I have an amazing toffee recipe that has been handed down in my family, and is an art that not many of the family have mastered making.
+I have an amazing toffee recipe that has been handed down in my family.
+It is an art that not many of the family have mastered making.
 I have not mastered it, that is for sure.
 In fact, I have failed so many times at making it, that I have decided to leave it to the experts.

 I leave that toffee to my Grandpa, and greedily stash some away each Christmas when he makes it so I can enjoy it all year.
 But I have been dreaming about Pumpkin Toffee.